 - Referral should be made if the patient has chronic prostatitis.
 However, whilst he is waiting to be seen it is worth trying to treat the infection and the pain.

-- Analgesia and stool softeners may be necessary.
+- Analgesia such as paracetamol or NSAIDs and stool softeners may be necessary.

 - In chronic prostatitis, where calculi serve as a nidus for infection, transurethral resection of the prostate (TURP) or total prostatectomy may be required.